 - 529 plan contributions are removed from their taxable estate.

-- In 2025, contributors can give up to $19,000 a year without counting against the lifetime gift tax exemption amount ($13.99 million in 2025).
+- In 2026, contributors can give up to $19,000 a year without counting against the lifetime gift tax exemption amount ($15 million in 2026).
 But with the “superfunding” or “accelerated gifting” strategy, a contributor can give up to 5 times that yearly limit in a single year without triggering the gift tax or reducing the lifetime gift exemption amount—as long as they don’t surpass $95,000 in contributions over 5 years.
+If the contributor passes away within the 5-year window, the pro-rata amount will be added back to their estate.

 - While 529 contributions are not tax-deductible federally, many states offer tax benefits on state income tax returns.